 - Better scalability as measured both in requests per second and the number of concurrent connections.
 Pound’s thread‑based model wasn’t able to reliably handle over 1,000 requests per second per instance.

 In April 2008 Automattic converted all WordPress.com load balancers from Pound to NGINX.
 Before that Automattic engineers had been using NGINX for Gravatar for a few months and were impressed by its performance and scalability, so moving WordPress.com over was the natural next step.
-Before switching WordPress.com to NGINX, Automattic evaluated several other products, including HAProxy, and LVS.
-Here are some of the reasons why NGINX was chosen:
+Before switching WordPress.com to NGINX, Automattic evaluated several other products, including HAProxy and LVS.
+There were several reasons Automattic chose NGINX:

-- Ability to reconfigure and upgrade NGINX instances on‑the‑fly, without dropping user requests.
+- Ability to reconfigure and upgrade NGINX instances dynamically, without dropping user requests

-- Application request routing via FastCGI, uwsgi, or SCGI protocols; NGINX can also serve static content directly from storage for additional performance optimization.
+- Application request routing via FastCGI, SCGI, or uwsgi protocols; NGINX can also serve static content directly from storage for additional performance optimization

-- The only software tested that was capable of reliably handling over 10,000 requests per second of live traffic to WordPress applications from a single server.
+- Only software tested that was capable of reliably handling over 10,000 requests per second of live traffic to WordPress applications from a single server

-- NGINX’s memory and CPU footprints are minimal and predictable.
-After switching to NGINX the CPU usage on the load balancing servers dropped by a factor of three.
+- Minimal and predictable memory and CPU footprint; CPU usage on load‑balancing servers dropped by a factor of three with NGINX.

 As of 2012, WordPress.com was serving an average of 70,000 requests per second and over 15 Gbps of traffic from its 36 NGINX load balancers, with plenty of room to grow.
 Most of the NGINX load balancers serve about 5,000 requests per second, sometimes peaking to 20,000 requests per second, and have about 50,000 established connections.